Sandhu-Saab/Snake_game/README.md

 # Snake_game
-Snake game using python modules like Tkinter, Pygame, Random etc.
+A snake game written in Python using the Pygame library.